D\'{e}vissage for Waldhausen K-theory: The category of -filtered objects in

 Using our assumptions on $(\C, \A)$, it follows that the object $Z'_{\bullet, \bullet}$ is in $\s_{\infty} \C_{\A}$.
 Moreover, the canonical morphisms $(X_{0,i} \to Z'_{0,i} \to Y_{0,i})$ define the required factorization in $\sgl_{\infty}\C_{\A}$:

-(iii): the functorial factorizations in $\C$, given by the cylinder functor, produce functorial factorizations in $\s_n \C$ \cite[1.6.1]{Wa}.
-Using the assumptions, these restrict to functorial factorizations on the Waldhausen subcategory $\s_n \C_{\A}$, as required.
+(iii): The functorial factorizations in $\C$, given by the cylinder functor, produce functorial factorizations in $\s_n \C$ \cite[1.6.1]{Wa}.
+Using our assumptions on $(\C, \A_i)$, it follows that these restrict to functorial factorizations on the Waldhausen subcategory $\s_n \C_{\A}$, as required.
 The factorizations in $\s_n \C_{\A}$ define also factorizations in $\sgl_n\C_{\A}$. \end{proof}